rymane/katacoda-scenarios/CI/step3.md

 };
 </pre>

-This file defines and exports three functions which could be used to send testing requests to the servers three different API enpoints.
-These functions could as well have been declared in the test file, but creating a separate file and exporting these functions, keeps the supertest module interation into one place.
+This file defines and exports three functions that could be used to send requests to the server's three different API endpoints while testing.
+The Supertest module and its request function could have been imported and used directly in the test file.
+However, creating a separate file adds syntactic sugar to the Supertest API and makes it easier to use.

 ##### Supertest keywords
 - `request`: A function used to make HTTP requests while testing.
 It takes a server as argument, and returns an object which could be used to send HTTP requests to the server given as an argument.

-#### Writing tests
+#### Now let's create our first test!

 Click on `Copy to Editor` below to add the file `api.test.js` with the following content to the test directory: